google/codeworld/web/help/GuideUnit1.md

 ~~~~~

 This code says that your program is a drawing of a nametag, a nametag
-contains lettering of the name and the name is "Guiseppe".
+contains lettering of the name, and the name is "Guiseppe".
 So "Guiseppe"
 is written on the name tag.

 !!!
 Warning